Education Sector Engagement

 Do we have to have a completed response to students, employment and community in place to sign up to the Care Leaver Covenant?

-No. We are asking you to creatively respond under the above areas and although we strongly believe that HEIs (and to a certain extent FECs) should be able to provide opportunities for many different types of care leavers, we appreciate the complexity of this in some institutions.
+No. Signing up to the Covenant is a commitment to creating and evolving practice.
+We strongly believe that that HEIs (and to a certain extent FECs) should be able to provide opportunities for many different types of care leavers, but we appreciate the complexity of this.

-We suggest that you clearly detail your responses to the particular areas you feel that your institution is able, which we can capture and publicise, but we would also seek to publish suggested timelines from institutions for the development of further opportunities, or proposed plans.
+We suggest that you clearly detail your responses to the particular areas you feel that your institution is able to, which we can capture and publicise, and we would also seek to publish suggested timelines from institutions for the development of further opportunities, or proposed plans, should these arise.

 We have a comprehensive student and community Covenant and we are committed to developing the employment strand but we aren’t quite there yet, what should we do to sign up to the Covenant?